 - The competition is open to amateur photographers who reside in Western Australia.
-For the purpose of this competition a professional photographer is considered to be a full member of AIPP and whose photography is their prime source of income.
+For the purpose of this competition a professional photographer is considered to be a full member of AIPP or whose photography is their prime source of income.

 - All elements of an image need to be 100% photographic in origin and captured/created by the author, including all developing/post production.
 Main elements of an image must be captured within the 24-month period before the closing date for entries.
 Supporting elements may be captured outside the 24 – month period.

 - The category requirements in the category descriptions form part of the rules.

 - The purpose of the competition is to judge and reward visually impactful images.
 The same subject may be used across multiple entries, though it is a requirement that entrants submit images that are significantly different.

 - Images cannot be watermarked or logo imbedded

 - The competition review committee reserves the right to reject an image if in their opinion

 ü it is or may be attended by unlawful or immoral aspects; or

 ü publication might expose Gem Camera Club to criminal prosecution or civil liability

 - Copyright remains with the entrant, but the entrant agrees that the GEM Camera Club may have limited license to use any entered image for GEM Camera Club promotional purposes, either online or in print.
 If used, the photographer will be credited, though, no logos or watermarks will be applied.